-Join Mike Chapple for an in-depth discussion in this video Wireless eavesdropping, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Wireless eavesdropping, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Wireless networks are insecure by default,…until administrators add security controls.…This is due to the very nature of wireless networks.…They use radio transmissions that may be intercepted…by anyone with an antenna.…Security professionals use encryption…to protect the confidentiality…of information sent over wireless networks.…Let's take a look at attacks that allow eavesdroppers…to defeat wireless network security.…Wireless networks are everywhere.…They use a standard technology called "Wireless Fidelity"…or, as most of us know it, Wi-Fi.…